Gospel: Luke 2:16-21

 These verses from Luke (2:16-20) complete the ark of three angelic visitations in his infancy narratives: Gabriel's message to Zechariah, his message to Mary, and the angel's message to the shepherds.
 In each case, the message results in a reaction.

 When Zechariah refused to believe the message he could be a father at an old age, he was stuck silent by the angel.
-Zechariah regained his speech after named his son "John."
+Zechariah regained his speech after he named his son "John."
 The reaction of the people there was holy fear.

 Mary accepted the words of the angel.
-When she visited Elizabeth her cousin, the Spirit moved Elizabeth and the son in her womb to recognize the Messiah.
+When she visited Elizabeth, her cousin, the Spirit moved Elizabeth and the son in her womb to recognize the Messiah.

 In Luke 2:9-12, an angel appeared to announce the birth of the Messiah.
 The appearance was like that of an official who announced a royal decree to the people; 2:9 acted as the preamble, 2:10 was the announcement of the birth, 2:11 revealed the signs to look for.
 In ancient and medieval times, anyone ascending the throne required the ascent of the armed forces; in Luke 2:13-14, the heavenly host sang praise to God as a sign of ascent.
 The shepherds reacted in two ways: rushing to confirm the sight of the "babe wrapped in swaddling clothes" and a passing of the Good News.
 The result would be a holy fear, an awe of God's presence and activity.
 (Such a reaction would be common in the gospels, for such activity was uncommon among people.)

 Luke had an interest in the low and the outcast.
 The audience for the message would be the lowly, confirmation of the message would be a common (even overlooked) sight.
 The audience for the message were the least in society: shepherds.
-Despite their scriptural and pastoral image, shepherd were held in disdain, for most were hired to watch the flocks of the rich.
-Without personal financial investment, these hired hands had the reputations as cowards in the face of trouble; many were hired because they lacked any other employable skills.
+Despite their scriptural and pastoral image, shepherds were held in disdain, for most were hired to watch the flocks of the rich.
+Without personal financial investment, these hired hands had the reputation as cowards in the face of trouble; many were hired because they lacked any other employable skills.
 And how would the message be confirmed?
 The shepherds would see a young family with a newborn.
 These images were antithetical to common expectations.
 Many Jews anticipated the Messiah to be born in the midst of luxury; many expected the news of the Messiah would be confirmed by the leadership in Jerusalem (i.e., the Sanhedrin or the Temple priests) and spread from the leaders to the people.
 Luke painted a much different picture.
 (Compare the birth of Moses in Exodus to the birth of Jesus for similarities and differences.)

 The shepherds spread the Good News to the household; all responded in awe, but one.
 Mary reacted in a way expected for a Semite woman: silence.
 But she "treasured up these words, pondering them together in her heart."
 Even in her silence, Mary believed the message of the angel.
 She bore Messiah and Lord into the world.
 She would add the words of the shepherds to the memories in her heart.